 What Should I Expect at My First Appointment

-During your first appointment, we may ask some personal questions about your disability and difficulties that you may have with exploring, getting ready for and entering into work.
-Don’t worry, we always keep all of our discussions with you private and this information is used to better assist you and make sure you have access to the services you need to succeed.
+During your first appointment, we ask some personal questions about your disability and difficulties you may have with exploring, getting ready for and entering into work.
+Don't worry, we always keep all of our discussions with you private.
+This information is used to better assist you and make sure you have access to the services you need to succeed.

 We will also review and have you sign important forms so that we can get everything moving forward for you.
-We know forms can sometimes be overwhelming, so we can help you get them all taken care of as needed.
+We know forms can sometimes be overwhelming; we can help you get them all taken care of as needed.